Thanks for wanting to learn more! We hope you find the answers to your questions, but if not, please email us at: email@example.com

 Can I pick my child's team?

-The Bruins accept team and teammate requests.
-However, our primary goal is the best experience for all the players in our community, which means there are cases where we can't fulfill every request.
+The Bruins accept team and teammate requests however, our primary goal is the best experience for all the players in our community, which means there are cases where we can't fulfill every request.
 To insure maximum playing time, we avoid placing too many players on one team.
 Competitive balance of our CFC and AFC teams are also a factor we consider.
 At the NFC level, coaches pick their roster and have a limited number of slots.
+Out of territory players are also a consideration for all teams as those numbers are capped.
+Safety is also a factor in placement.

 What equipment is required?